-Frame times and efficiencies in TE mode are discussed in Sections 6.11.1 and 6.11.1.
+Frame times and efficiencies in TE mode are discussed in Sections 6.12.1 and 6.12.1.
+The Alternating Exposure option is discussed in Sectin 6.12.2.
 Energy Filtering It is possible to remove events from the telemetry stream, and thus avoid telemetry saturation, by specifying an energy acceptance filter within which detected events will be telemetered.
 The default discards events above 3750 ADU (nominally 15 keV).
 The total per-chip background rates for different upper energy cut-offs are in Table 6.10.